reycelhuffman/API-Quiz-Code-Homework/README.md

-## Title: Code startQuiz
+## Title: API Quiz Homework
-This is a timed test with multiple questions.
+This is a timed test with multiple questions about The Hunger Games book.

 ## Description
 This app is created in order for users to take time quiz about anything they would like.